 3. Basilica of Santa Croce

-The Basilica of Santa Croce is a must visit site for lovers of Renaissance art.
+The Basilica of Santa Croce is a must visit church in Florence for lovers of Renaissance art.
 It dates from 1280.
 The basilica has one of the greatest assemblages of frescos, painting, sculpture, and funeral tombs in the world.

-The highlight is the frescos by Giotto, the greatest painter of the 14th century, in the Bardi Chapel and the Peruzzi Chapel.
+Santa Croce’s highlight is the frescos by Giotto, the greatest painter of the 14th century.
+They’re found in the Bardi Chapel and the Peruzzi Chapel.
 In 1320-28, Giotto painted seven episodes from the life of St. Francis of Assisi, whom he personally identifed with.

 There are also frescos by his students Taddeo and Agnolo Gaddi.
 The ones by Agnolo are well preserved and have been recently renovated.